Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 In rare situations, it seems it's possible to clip through a wall using a large zip.
 For instance, this can happen if you use Taigong Wang or Motonari Mori to zip while inside a very tight space between an opened gate and a wall.
 Perhaps this tactic would work as a general gate clip in some rare situations, but so far it doesn't seem to work very consistently, and it doesn't seem like you can use a horse to create an artificial cramped space for clipping through gates either.
 At any rate, this potential application needs a bit more research.

 Another potential use for offset bugs would be to immediately backtrack out of an area after hitting a trigger, f.e. to escape an ambush.
-This would probably only work situationally and with very large zips, like with Benkei's C3.
+This would probably only work situationally and with very large zips, like Benkei's C3.

 **Videos:**\
 1, Akheon's vid\